Omicron confirmed in man who attended NYC anime convention

 Officials reported a third case later Thursday, in a Colorado woman who had recently traveled to southern Africa.

-New York Gov. Kathy Hochul said there are no confirmed omicron cases among New York residents yet but expected that to change, saying, “We do anticipate there will be more cases.”
+New York Gov. Kathy Hochul said there are no confirmed omicron cases among New York residents yet but expected that to change.

 “We should assume there is community spread of the variant in our city,” Mayor Bill de Blasio said in a statement.